 Ingredients for Tan-Men

 Meat: Usually sliced pork belly is used in Tan-Men.
-You can find these sliced pork belly in Japanese, Korean or Chinese grocery stores.
+You can find these sliced pork belly in Japanese, Korean, or Chinese grocery stores.
 They look like bacon but they are raw and not cured.
 You can substitute it with other kinds of meat.

 Vegetables/Mushrooms: Typically these five ingredients are used.
 Cabbage, carrot, bean sprout, green onion, and dried wood ear mushrooms.
 Dried wood ear mushrooms are often found in Chinese dishes, and it is mainly added for the texture.
 It comes in a big package so you could omit it if you don’t plan to use it for other recipes.
 But it’s a fun ingredient to experiment with and makes the dish more authentic.

 Noodles: I used noodles from Tan-Men package I purchased at my local Japanese grocery store.
-You can use ramen noodles or Chinese style noodles.
+You can use ramen noodles or Chinese-style noodles.

 In the Tan-Men episode of the Midnight Diner series, some customers ask the master (the chef at the diner) to make Tan-Men without noodles because they are eating at late night.
 Tan-Men has lots of vegetables in the soup and it’s quite fulfilling.
-But I have no will powder to eat Tan-Men without noodles.
+But I have no willpower to eat Tan-Men without noodles.
 How about you?

 Other Japanese-Style Chinese Dishes